Paradigm4/streaming/README.md

 * ARRAY is a SciDB array expression
 * PROGRAM is a full command line to the child program to stream data through
-* format is either `'format=df'` for R binary data frame format or `'format=tsv'` for tab-delimited text (the R binary format is provisional and will eventually be replaced by feather); tsv is default
+* format is either `'format=tsv'` for the TSV interface or `'format=df'` for the R binary data.frame interface (see below); tsv is default
-* types is a comma-separated list of expected returned column SciDB types - used only with `'format=df'`).
+* types is a comma-separated list of expected returned column SciDB types - used only with `'format=df'`
-* names is an optional set of comma-separated output column names and must be the same length as `types` - used only with `'format=df'`.
-Default column names are a0,a1,...
+* names is an optional set of comma-separated output column names and must be the same length as `types` - used only with `'format=df'`; default column names are a0,a1,...
-* ARRAY2 is an optional second array.
-If used, data from this array will be streamed to the child first.
+* ARRAY2 is an optional second array; if used, data from this array will be streamed to the child first

 ## TSV Interface for Flexibility